Pittsburgh Steelers vs. Cincinnati Bengals NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Over/under insights

-- Pittsburgh and its opponent combined to score over 43 points, the current matchup's over/under, in 12 of 17 games last year.
+- Pittsburgh played 11 games with over 43.5 points scored, its current matchup's total, last year.

-- Last year, nine of Cincinnati's 16 matchups went over 43 total points scored.
+- Last year, nine of Cincinnati's 16 games had a combined total higher than 43.5 points scored.

-- The Steelers and the Bengals combined to average 2.4 more points per game a season ago than the total of 43 set for this game.
+- These teams averaged a combined 45.4 points per game a season ago, 1.9 more points than the over/under of 43.5 set for this game.

-- Opponents of the two teams averaged a combined three more points per game last season (46) than this game's total of 43 points.
+- Opponents of these two teams averaged a combined 46 points per game last season, 2.5 more than the point total for this game.

-- The Steelers' average point total in outings last year was 44.9, 1.9 points higher than the over/under in this game.
+- The average point total for Steelers games last year was 1.4 more points than the total of 43.5 in this matchup.

-- The average over/under in Bengals games in 2020 was 2.8 more points than the point total of 43 in this outing.
+- Bengals games in 2020 averaged a total of 45.8 points, 2.3 more than the point total in this matchup.

 Steelers stats and trends

-- Pittsburgh was 8-1 against the spread and 8-1 overall in games when it scored over 26.5 points last year.
+- Pittsburgh was 8-1 against the spread and 8-1 overall last season when the team scored more than 26.5 points.

-- In games that Pittsburgh totaled over 389.2 yards last year, the team was 1-2 against the spread and 1-2 overall.
+- In games that Pittsburgh churned out over 389.2 yards last season, the team was 1-2 against the spread and 1-2 overall.

 - The Steelers turned the ball over one more time (18 total) than the Bengals forced a turnover (17) last year.